holukas/dataset_cha_fp2024_2005-2023/docs/Flux_Calculations.md

+# Flux Calculations

-# Level 0: Preliminary flux calculations
+## Level 0: Preliminary flux calculations

 - More details can be found in the documentation of the [Flux Processing Chain](https://www.swissfluxnet.ethz.ch/index.php/data/ecosystem-fluxes/flux-processing-chain/#Step_2_Level-0_Preliminary_Flux_Calculations_With_OPENLAG_and_Other_Tests)
 - Generally, preliminary flux calculations were used to check whether the flux processing works, to check the wind direction across years and to determine appropriate time windows for lag search for final flux calculations (Level-1)

-## OPENLAG runs to determine lag ranges
+### OPENLAG runs to determine lag ranges

 - Notebook example: [Time lag check for 2024](https://github.com/holukas/dataset_cha_fp2024_2005-2023/blob/main/notebooks/00_L0_checks/02_L0_timelags_check.ipynb)
 - The lag between turbulent departures of wind and the gas of interest was first determined in a relatively wide time window (called OPENLAG run:  )